 - Resolve squeaking doors, windows, floors or stairs

 Converting your garage is likely to take a little extra preparation as, while you are unlikely to require planning permission, the renovation is subject to building regulations.
 Building regulations state that the space needs to be entirely habitable and meeting all safety standards.
 All you will need to do to achieve this is ensure that a building inspector visits your home to approve work as they are carried out.
+You can find out more about building regulations for converting a garage and what to expect on Planning Portal.

 You would be surprised how much of a difference new windows and doors can make to your property.
 Not only do the pair come alongside aesthetic benefits, but also the ability to improve insulation, lower heating bills and reduce noise pollution.
 Scheduling a full replacement of windows and doors is even more important if you are yet to fit double glazing.
 According to This Is Money, double glazing is key in making your home more ‘sellable’ and could add up to 10% to your overall value.